JetBrains/kotlin/docs/contributing.md

 This will avoid your local repo having too many merge commits which will help keep your pull request simple and easy to apply.

+## Intention/QuickFix/Inspection

+Please read the [Intention/QuickFix/Inspection Quick Notes](intentions_inspections_quickfixes.md) if you are going to implement inspection, intention or add a quick fix.

 ## Checklist

 Before submitting the pull request, make sure that you can say "YES" to each point in this short checklist: